Cumulo-pro/cumulo-gnoland-infra/metrics/Gnoland_TM2_Metrics.md

 | Max (3h) | 18 |

 **Interpretation:**
-- **Outbound fluctuation** is normal — peers come and go as the network evolves
+- **Outbound fluctuation** is normal, peers come and go as the network evolves
 - **Persistent outbound < 3** may indicate connectivity issues or misconfigured `persistent_peers`
 - **Note:** TM2 does not persist the address book between restarts, so peer discovery restarts from scratch on each node reboot